 K. Winery, brewery, distillery facility I, II, and III, and remote tasting room shall not be allowed as home industry.

-SECTION 21.
+SECTION 23.
 Ordinance 10870, Section 549, as amended, and K.C.C.
-21A.32.120 are hereby amended to read as follows:
+21A.32.120 are each hereby amended to read as follows:

 Except as otherwise provided in this chapter or in K.C.C. chapter 21A.45, temporary use permits shall be limited in duration and frequency as follows: